 A living trust is a form of estate planning that allows you to control your assets (your money and property) while you are still alive, but have it distributed to people or organizations you select when you die.

 Depending on your own financial situation they might be appropriate, but they are not for everyone.
 You should consider your own situation carefully to determine if you need a living trust, and consider whether you need to hire a lawyer.
-The California State Bar offers detailed information on living trusts including how to find an attorney to assist you.

 While many of the attorneys and other professionals who can assist you with estate planning and trusts are honest, there are some who may do you harm.
 Planning an estate and choosing investments involve important legal, financial and personal decisions.
 If estate planning documents are not properly prepared or executed, they may be invalid or defective which could lead to lasting damage.
 Consult with a lawyer or other financial advisor who is knowledgeable in estate planning, and who is not trying to sell a product which may be unnecessary, before considering a living trust or any other estate or financial planning document or service.

 Unfortunately, there are unscrupulous actors working for “living trust mills” who will sell you an unnecessary living trust or use your financial information to sell you products that are less secure than your current investments.
 This type of scam often targets seniors lured by "free" seminars on living trusts or other estate planning presentations.
 These scam artists often work in assisted living centers, churches and other places where seniors gather.
 Occasionally, sales agents will pose as estate planners or financial experts to gain the trust of the senior in these "free" seminars and later schedule a visit in the senior's home to gather information they can use to steal your identity or sell you financial products you don’t need.